CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 *This is an Early Access capability.*

 Every interface requires at least one interface profile.
-Specifically, a bond, SVI, sub-interface, or port interface requires at least one corresponding interface profile.
+Specifically, a bond, SVI, sub-interface, or port interface require at least one corresponding interface profile.
+For example, for a given bond interface, you must have at least one bond interface profile.
+For a given SVI, you must have at least one SVI interface profile.
+And so forth.
 Each of these can be configured independently.
+That is, configuring a bond interface and interface profile does not require you to configure any of the other SVI, sub-interface or port interface options.

+Interface profiles are used to speed configuration of switches by configuring common capabilities of an interface component and then referencing that profile in the component specification.

 ### Add Bond Profiles